Bonidia/Bonidia/README.md

 ## Hello, my name is <strong>Bonidia</strong>

-Robson P. Bonidia is a Ph.D. candidate in Computer Science and Computational Mathematics at the University of São Paulo - USP.
+<> Robson P. Bonidia is a Ph.D. candidate in Computer Science and Computational Mathematics at the University of São Paulo - USP.
 He received an MSc degree in Bioinformatics from the Federal University of Technology - Paraná (UTFPR), Brazil.
 He was one of the winners of the Latin America Research Awards (LARA) in 2021, promoted by Google.
-His main research topics are in computational biology and pattern recognition, feature extraction and selection, metaheuristics, sports data mining.
+His main research topics are in computational biology and pattern recognition, feature extraction and selection, metaheuristics, sports data mining.<>

+Robson Parmezan Bonidia holds a degree in Information Security Technology from the Faculdade Estadual de Tecnologia de Ourinhos - SP (FATEC - Centro Paula Souza).
+He is a specialist in Computer Networks and Master's in Bioinformatics, both from the Federal University of Technology - Paraná (UTFPR), Brazil.
+He has experience in Computer Science, with an emphasis on the following topics: computational biology, artificial intelligence, pattern recognition, metaheuristics, and data mining.
+He was one of the winners of the Latin America Research Awards (LARA) in 2021, promoted by Google.
+Currently, a Ph.D. candidate in Computer Science and Computational Mathematics at the University of São Paulo - USP.

 ----